PG1003/bitmap/reference.md

 You can also use the [bitmap:get](#bitmapget-x-y-) and [bitmap:set](bitmapset-x-y-color-) functions which are more intuitive but slightly slower.

 The origin of the bitmap is placed at lower left corner.
-This choise was made to simplify the visualization of datapoints.
+This choice was made to simplify the visualization of datapoints.

 See the [color](#color) support library about how the color value of a pixel is defined.